sam596/WCA-Stats/bestfirstsubxaverage/sub11.md

 ## Best First Sub-X 3x3 Average

-*Last updated using WCA Developer Export from Fri Jul 03 at 0310UTC*
+*Last updated using WCA Developer Export from Thu Jul 09 at 0411UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*